-WH707 Antepartum Complications and Comprehensive Postpartum Care - 4 credit hours WH706 (Complex Care of Childbearing Women) - 3 credit hours
+WH707 Antepartum Complications and Comprehensive Postpartum Care - 4 credit hours

 WH716 (clinical course)- 3 credit hours

 WH717- Women's Health Comprehensive Review- 1 credit hour

 All clinical policies regarding site selection, site credentialing, preceptor credentialing, and student credentialing apply.

 After meeting with the Associate Dean of Midwifery and Women's Health, the student will meet with the Registrar, Bursar, credentialing, and the appropriate Regional Clinical Faculty.
 The student will also be assigned an academic advisor.
 Upon completion of the individualized program of study, a letter of completion will be issued to the student.
 Completion of the FNU refresher coursework does not guarantee that the student will meet state, certifying body, licensure, or employer related requirements.